-- 1. There will be a number of in-class writing assignments that are required and integral to the class.
+1. In-class writing/group activities: There will be a number of in-class writing assignments and group activities that are required and integral to the class.
 It is your responsibly to come prepared with a notebook and writing instrument.
 Please be sure to complete and submit all in-class writing assignments at the end of class.
 Failure to do so will affect your participation grade.
-These exercises cannot be made up due to absences. - 2.
-All assignments (homework and essays) are due on the assigned date at the beginning of class. - 3.
-Barring emergencies, late papers/homework will not be accepted.
-Emailed papers/homework will also not be accepted.
-If you have unusual circumstances discuss them with me. - 4.
-All assignments must be completed satisfactorily.
+These exercises cannot be made up.

+2) All assignments (homework and essays) are due on the assigned date at the beginning of class.
+All assignments received after will be marked late.

+3) Barring emergencies, late papers/homework will be marked down a letter grade for each class session they are missing.
+Assignments that are turned in late will also be handed back to students later than usual.
+If you have unusual circumstances please discuss them with me.

+4) All assignments must be completed satisfactorily.
 An assignment that does not follow instructions or is incomplete will receive zero credit.